JasperFx/jasper/documentation/documentation/messaging/configuration.md

 ## Programmatic Configuration

-All system configuration for a Jasper application starts with the <[linkto:documentation/bootstrapping/configuring_jasper;title=JasperRegistry]> or `JasperOptionsBuilder` classes.
+All system configuration for a Jasper application starts with the <[linkto:documentation/bootstrapping/configuring_jasper;title=JasperRegistry]> or `JasperRegistry` classes.
 Underneath `JasperRegistry` are these sections that are specific to the messaging support:

 * `JasperRegistry.Handlers` - Configure policies about how message handlers are discovered, middleware is applied, and error handling policies.
 See <[linkto:documentation/messaging/handling]> for more information.
 * `JasperRegistry.Publish` - Optionally declare what messages or events are published by the Jasper system and any static publishing rules.
 See <[linkto:documentation/messaging/routing]> for more information.